-Note: If a vendor notices that a transaction has a chargeback status within PayPal on a recurring subscription, the vendor may want to cancel that customer’s subscription in order to avoid another rebill given that the chargeback process may take several weeks to resolve.
+Note: If a seller notices that a transaction has a chargeback status within PayPal on a recurring subscription, the seller may want to cancel that customer’s subscription in order to avoid another rebill given that the chargeback process may take several weeks to resolve.

 PayPal Refund FAQ

 Q: Will there ever be any cases of a double refund?

 A: Because of the ongoing communication channel between ClickBank and PayPal, sellers should not be concerned about instances of a double refund.
 When a refund is quested on PayPal, the transaction is updated on ClickBank.
 Likewise, when a customer requests a refund on CLKBank for a transaction that was facilitated by PayPal, PayPal is notified.